ebanner/pynt/README.md

 ### Scroll the resulting jupyter notebook with the code buffer

-Maintain a tight correspondence between code lines and notebook cells.
+Never forget which cell a code line corresponds to.

 ![Alt Text](https://github.com/ebanner/pynt-assets/blob/master/gif/scroll-notebook.gif)